'Heads must roll': After Epstein found dead, lawmakers want answers, justice for alleged victims

 Former Labor Secretary Alex Acosta oversaw the case as U.S. attorney, resigning his post in the Trump administration earlier this year amid renewed scandal over what critics have called a "sweetheart" plea agreement.

-"That whole sorry episode of a lack of prosecution was just absolutely disgusting," said Washington Gov. Jay Inslee, a Democratic presidential candidate.
+"That whole sorry episode of a lack of prosecution was just absolutely disgusting," Washington Gov. Jay Inslee, a Democratic presidential candidate, said.
 "And Donald Trump's associated with that because he picked the guy that was responsible for that."

 Rep. Lois Frankel, D-Fla., and Rep. Jackie Speier, D-Calif., called on the House Oversight Committee to open a probe into Epstein's 2008 deal.